CoEdIT: Text Editing by Task-Specific Instruction Tuning: Qualitative Results

+For composite instructions, we conduct human evaluations since there is no standard test dataset available.
+We use three new task combinations in addition to the seven seen during training to evaluate the model's generalizability.
+These are Coherence-Paraphrase, Coherence-Simplify, and Coherence-Simplify-Paraphrase.
+Specifically, we conduct two sets of pairwise annotations (similar setup as the one in Section \ref{sec:text_editing_quality}) comparing \textsc{\methodnosp-xl-C} with \textsc{GPT3-Edit} and \textsc{\methodnosp-xl} (shown in Table \ref{tab:composite-vs-editgpt-vs-chaining}) on 30 composite instructions.
 For a fair comparison against \textsc{CoEdIT-xl}, we prepare a chaining pipeline\footnote{Chaining increases the inference time, and the ordering of the tasks in the sequence is also likely to result in different outputs.
-We leave the optimal ordering of the tasks in prompt chaining for future work.} by decomposing composite instructions into multiple simple instructions and executing them sequentially.
-In the case of \textsc{GPT3-Edit}, we compare its capability to handle composite instructions similar to \textsc{CoEdIT-xl-C}.
+We leave the optimal ordering of the tasks in prompt chaining for future work.} by decomposing composite instructions into a sequence of multiple single instructions and executing them one-by-one.
+In 38\% of cases, experts show a preference for \textsc{\methodnosp-xl-C}, compared to 34\% for \textsc{GPT3-Edit}.
+In 3\% cases, both models are preferred equally, whereas, for 25\% of the cases, none of them are preferred.
+The experts prefer \textsc{\methodnosp-xl-C} for 34\% of the cases versus 21\% for the chaining baseline.
+Both outputs are preferred equally in 14\% cases, whereas, for 31\% of the cases, both models generate unacceptable predictions.
+Table \ref{tab:app_data_examples_composition} provides a side-by-side comparison of outputs generated by these models.